 The Importance of AI Expertise

 While companies may not need to enforce their AI patents for years (if ever), it is critical that these patents be written in such a way now that they will give their holders the best chance at protecting their IP in the future.
-To do that, Carey said organizations need to work with attorneys who have experience working specifically with AI patents.
+To do that, Carey said organizations need to work with attorneys who have experience working specifically with artificial intelligence patent law.

 Not only will experienced attorneys have a better grasp on an effective structure for AI patents, they will also understand the subject-specific content and terminology necessary to craft a good patent that will be accepted by the U.S. Patent and Trademark Office and survive challenges in the courts.